 Influence: The Psychology Of Persuasion

-Influence: The Psychology of Persuasion (Amazon) by Robert Cialdini is a New York Times bestseller and is recognised as one of the top business books of all time.
+Influence: The Psychology of Persuasion, Revised Edition by Robert Cialdini is a New York Times bestseller and is recognised as one of the top business books of all time.

 First published in 1984, it’s been printed in 30 languages and is studied by people by people in the influence and persuasion business from marketers to sales to customer services to everything else.